MicrosoftDocs/cpp-docs/docs/parallel/openmp/openmp-simd.md

 ---
-title: "New features"
+title: "SIMD Extension"
 ms.date: "03/20/2019"
-helpviewer_keywords: ["OpenMP in Visual C++, new features", "explicit parallelization, new features"]
+helpviewer_keywords: ["SIMD", "OpenMP in Visual C++, new features", "explicit parallelization, new features"]
 ---

-# New features
+# SIMD Extension

-Visual C++ currently supports the OpenMP 2.0 standard, however with Visual Studio 2019, new features such as SIMD will be introduced.
+Visual C++ currently supports the OpenMP 2.0 standard, however Visual Studio 2019 also offers SIMD functionality.

-To try these features, use the `-openmp:experimental` switch.
-This switch enables the additional OpenMP features not available under `-openmp`.

 > [!NOTE]
+> To use SIMD, compile with `-openmp:experimental`.
+This switch enables additional OpenMP features not available with the `-openmp` switch.
+>
-> The `-openmp:experimental` switch subsumes the `-openmp` switch meaning it's compatible with all OpenMP 2.0 features.
+> The `-openmp:experimental` switch also subsumes `-openmp`, meaning all OpenMP 2.0 features are included with its use.

+For more information, see [SIMD Extension to C++ OpenMP in Visual Studio](https://devblogs.microsoft.com/cppblog/simd-extension-to-c-openmp-in-visual-studio/).

 ## OpenMP SIMD in Visual C++

-OpenMP SIMD, first introduced in the OpenMP 4.0 standard, targets loop vectorization.
-By annotating a loop with the `simd` directive, the compiler can ignore vector dependencies and vectorize the loop as much as possible.
+OpenMP SIMD, introduced in the OpenMP 4.0 standard, targets making vector-friendly loops.
+By using the `simd` directive before a loop, the compiler can ignore vector dependencies and make the loop as vector-friendly as possible.
 The compiler respects users’ intention to have multiple loop iterations executed simultaneously.

 ```c
     #pragma omp simd